What about fiber?

 Shouldn’t carnivores worry about scurvy?

-In 2005, Fred and Alice Ottoboni studied research about vitamin C and the immune system and made citations backing up the idea that vitamin C and glucose are quite similar and follow the same metabolic pathways in the body.7 In keto and carnivore, glucose in minimized or eliminated, and glucose inhibits our bodies absorption of vitamin C. We need drastically less when glucose is not present, and our bodies need less than 10 mg of vitamin C. As we mention in one of our other articles on the carnivore diet for IBS and IBD, that’s less than four skittles.
+In 2005, Fred and Alice Ottoboni studied research about Vitamin C and the immune system and made citations backing up the idea that Vitamin C and glucose are quite similar and follow the same metabolic pathways in the body.
+In keto and carnivore, glucose in minimized or eliminated, and glucose inhibits our bodies absorption of Vitamin C. We need drastically less when glucose is not present, and our bodies need less than 10 mg of Vitamin C. As we mention in one of our other articles on the carnivore diet for IBS and IBD, that’s less than four skittles.

-L. Amber O’Hearn posits that meat does contain vitamin C.8 She cites examples of sailors in the late 19th century sometimes using meat as a stand-in for lemons and limes, as well as the Inuit.
-She also managed to find a somewhat obscure report that lists the vitamin C content of several animals, which contained more than sufficient vitamin C to subsist on even a high glucose diet.
-But since the USDA does not measure vitamin C content, and does not require it to be listed on products, we have no evidence with which to verify.
-Trace amounts of vitamin C, along with collagen, likely exist in meat, and when a low glucose diet limits our need, it’s possible that those amounts are more than enough.
+L. Amber O’Hearn posits that meat does contain Vitamin C.2 She cites examples of sailors in the late 19th century sometimes using meat as a stand-in for lemons and limes, as well as the Inuit.
+She also managed to find a somewhat obscure report that lists the Vitamin C content of several animals, which contained more than sufficient Vitamin C to subsist on even a high glucose diet.
+But since the USDA does not measure Vitamin C content, and does not require it to be listed on products, we have no evidence with which to verify.
+Trace amounts of Vitamin C, along with collagen, likely exist in meat, and when a low glucose diet limits our need, it’s possible that those amounts are more than enough.